DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Introduction

 \section{Introduction}

-The goal of visual Simultaneous Localization and Mapping (SLAM) algorithms is to locate a visual sensor in an uncertain map which is being reconstructed simultaneously.
-The typical use case in SLAM are exploratory trajectories where the camera images a scene for the first time.
-In this case, visual monocular SLAM has to process several images rendering enough parallax to recover the map for the new scene region \textit{wrt.} the camera.
+The goal of visual Simultaneous Localization and Mapping (SLAM) algorithms is to locate a visual sensor in an uncertain map which is being estimated simultaneously.
+The typical use case in SLAM includes exploratory trajectories where the camera images a scene without previous information of the structure observed.
+Using a monocular sensor, visual SLAM has to process several images rendering enough parallax to recover the map for the new scene region \textit{wrt.} the camera.
 Once the map is available, the camera can be localized \textit{wrt.} this map from just one image as long as the camera does not move to unexplored areas.
 The rigidity assumption constrains the problem significantly, and it is intensively exploited by state-of-the-art monocular SLAM systems \cite{engel2017direct,klein2007parallel,mur2015orb}.

-However, the rigidity assumption rends invalid in applications where the deformation is highly predominant as in endoscopy.
-Recently, Augmented Reality (AR) has been shown to be a breakthrough tool for specialists to orientate in intracorporeal scenes by simply processing the video stream from a standard endoscope.
-One of the main tools for AR is visual monocular SLAM, however the deformation of the scene severely limits the use of the classical algorithms.
-To this end, we introduce \textbf{DefSLAM}, a calibrated monocular and deformable SLAM system which can perform in deforming environments.
+However, the rigidity assumption rends invalid in applications where the deformation is predominant.
+To this end, we introduce \textbf{DefSLAM}, a calibrated monocular and deformable SLAM system which can perform in deforming, i.e. non rigid, environments.
+A relevant use case is medical endoscopy, where monocular visual SLAM is crucial a tool for augmented reality and autonomous medical robotics.